 WHY IS INPATIENT TREATMENT CONSIDERED THE BEST OPTION FOR MOST PATIENTS?

 We understand that residential treatment is disruptive to families, careers, and everyday life.
 But that’s one of the reasons why it’s so effective.
-In most cases, the brain of someone with a substance use disorder needs disrupting in order to break the harmful patterns to which it’s accustomed.
+In most cases, the brain of someone with chronic mental health and/or substance use disorder needs disrupting in order to break the harmful patterns to which it’s become accustomed.

-In addition, people who enter residential treatment typically have problems that require combined medical, psychological and/or physical therapies over a sustained period of time in a controlled environment.
+In addition, people who enter residential treatment may also have problems that require combined medical, psychological and/or physical therapies over a sustained period of time in a controlled environment.
 Residential treatment is often the most practical and effective course of action.

 Click here to learn more.

-WHEN IS THE BEST TIME TO ENTER ADDICTION TREATMENT?
+WHEN IS THE BEST TIME TO ENTER MENTAL HEALTH / SUBSTANCE USE TREATMENT?

 It’s a myth that those with addiction problems need to hit “rock bottom” before they’re ready for treatment.
 Helping your loved one get help early in their addiction cycle will result in fewer accompanying psychological and physical problems and a better prognosis for long-term recovery.